LeoCeb/LeoCeb/README.md

-- 👋 Hi, I’m Leonardo Ceballos
+- 👋 Hi, I’m Leo
-- 👀 I’m interested in data and the power of it
+- 🎓 Recent Data Analysis Bootcamp Graduate, fascinated by the power of data
-- 🌱 I’m currently learning to be a Data/Busines Analyst at CodeAcademyBerlin (May-Oct 2023)
 - 📫 How to reach me: leogceballos@gmail.com

 <!---